State-of-the-Art Technology

 Ultrasonic scalers use high-frequency vibrations to gently and effectively remove plaque and calculus from teeth, as well as bits of inflamed tissue from the areas between the teeth and gums.

-We can use a simple saliva DNA test to determine the specific type and quantity of bacteria in your mouth.
-With this technology, we’re able to precisely diagnosis the type of bacteria that is present and prescribe the appropriate antibiotic.
+DNA testing is done to diagnose the type of bacteria that is present in your mouth so we can prescribe the appropriate antibiotic.
 The DNA saliva test can also show if you are resistant to a particular type of antibiotic.

 Growth Proteins